adityaj3/deterministic-coprime-generation/README.md

 ### 6. Comprehensive Defense Against Non-Rejection Sampling Alternatives

-Critics frequently question why the engine is necessary given existing alternative generation paradigms.
+It can be questioned why the engine is necessary given existing alternative generation paradigms.
 Below is the formal refutation of three alternative approaches:

 #### Alternative A: Probabilistic Primes + GCD Filtering (Randomized Pipelines)
 * **Mechanism:** Generating a set of large random primes via Miller-Rabin primality testing, followed by pairwise GCD checks to ensure coprimality.